unciafidelis/unciablog/_posts/2022-04-28-Markdown-Tables.md

 categories: Markdown
 ---

-# MarkDown Sintaxis básica - Tablas y encabezados
+# MarkDown Basic Syntax - Tables and Headers

 ### The hidden art of writing project documentation on github